Jul 1, 2024 • 12 min read

 You will also have a higher blood volume after giving birth because it takes time for your body to readjust to the postpartum state.
 You needed more blood to nourish your baby and support your larger body while pregnant.
 This is blood and fluid you no longer need, but your body needs a few weeks to settle to a lower blood volume level.

 Finally, many women have excess fluid around their ankles or notice puffiness of their face and hands in the weeks or months before giving birth.
-Thankfully, this fluid quickly leaves the body through the urine and, if this happened in your pregnancy, your facial appearance and ankle circumference will normalize within days of giving birth.
+Thankfully, this fluid quickly leaves the body through the urine, and if this happened during your pregnancy, your facial appearance and ankle circumference will normalize within days of giving birth.

 When you prepare for delivery and for coming home from the hospital, feel free to bring something nice to wear, but if you pack your pre-pregnancy clothing for the homecoming, you might be disappointed.